threedworld-mit/tdw/Documentation/lessons/vehicle/vehicle.md

 Vehicles *are* realistic in that they look like vehicles and respond to [PhysX forces](../physx/forces.md).
 Whenever you set the vehicle's drive, turn, or brake values,  you are adjusting forces being applied to it per communicate() call.
 As explained above, vehicles can collide with objects.

 However, TDW doesn't include a true driving simulation.
-TDW does not attempt to model individual parts of vehicles, realistic tires, fuel consumption, etc. Vehicles cannot be damaged in TDW.
+TDW does not attempt to model individual parts of vehicles, realistic tires, fuel consumption, etc.

 ## Low-level description